New Zealand Adventure Guides: Risk Disclosure

 • Guides are trained in outdoor first aid, and carry first aid kits and satellite phones for emergencies

-• Guides are empowered to cancel the hike, modify the hike, or offer an safer alternative hiking option if they feel that the risk is too high on any given day
+• Guides are empowered to cancel the hike, modify the hike, or offer a safer alternative hiking option if they feel that the risk is too high on any given day

 You are required to adhere to any instructions given to you by your guide at all times including the wearing of appropriate clothing for the conditions.
-Failure to comply with any instruction could result in you being unable to continue on the tour or hike.
+Failure to comply with any instruction could result in you being unable to continue on the hike, or the tour.

 Risks associated with driving: the roads in New Zealand are narrow and can be winding as they travel along rivers and rugged coastlines or through steep alpine terrain.
 The risks associated with driving on New Zealand’s roads include: